When you buy a house or rent an apartment, what’s the first thing you do?

 Good blog design is what keeps your visitors on the page, so you can convert them into a loyal fan, and eventually transitions them into customers.

-If you have any hope of monetizing, at some point you’re going to be selling stuff on your blog – be it your products or someone else’s.
+If you have any desire to monetize your blog, at some point you’re going to be selling stuff on your blog – be it your products or someone else’s.

 Your blog is the FIRST point of contact between you and a potential customer.